CanningRoad/canningroad.github.io/_services/familyservice.md

 So before he went to the cross, he taught his followers (who were his friends) a good way to remember him:

  * Eating bread to remember that Jesus' body was broken for us so that we can be healed
- * Drinking wine (or grape juice) to remember that Jesus' blood pays for our sins, making them nothing, and giving us access to God in heaven
+ * Drinking wine (grape juice) to remember that Jesus' blood pays for our sins, making them nothing, and giving us access to God in heaven

 And we remember this by having bread and wine in a happy, orderly way. **If you believe that Jesus is God, and that he died for you, you can join in with us when we do this on a Sunday:**

  * The person at the front gives us a minute to think about Jesus and what he has done to save us.
 It's a good time to think privately about what things we need to change in our lives.
  * The person at the front thanks God for the bread, breaks it up, and then it's taken around on plates